michiganhackers/photo-assassin-cloud-functions/BackendInterface.md

 **Parameters**:

  - `displayName` - `String` - The user's display name.
- - `profilePicUrl` - `String` - The URL of the user's profile picture.
-This should be somewhere within firebasestorage.googleapis.com.

 **Implementation Status**: This function is fully implemented, but not tested.